 A Roundup of Eastside Real Estate and Development News

 Welcome to a digest of Eastside real estate news, development and people.
+This issue of Real Estate Monday is sponsored by Eastside Homes.
 In this week’s issue:

 The cheapest Boyle Heights home now for sale will put you in the shadow of the 4th Street Bridge.
 Talk about a Starbucks in Cypress Park is now more than just talk.
 And a 100-unit residential complex in Silver Lake would replace three existing buildings — and add to the Sunset Junction development boom.

 The cheapest home currently on the market crouches right next to the 4th Street Bridge.
 If you’re the real estate agent, how do you sell this 79-year-old, 1-bedroom?
 In the case of this property, by describing the bridge as a selling point.
 “One of a kind location,” the listing accurately points out.
 “Right next the famous Fourth Street bridge where countless movies have been filmed.” $350,000.

 It’s Official: Building permits have been applied for to convert the former Burger King at 3241 N. Figueroa St. at Cypress Avenue into the neighborhood’s first Starbucks.
 This includes an ADA upgrade, outdoor seating and re-striping the parking lot.
 Plans for the Starbucks first emerged in February after the Burger King had already been closed and boarded up for a few months.
 Two former BK drive-thrus — one on Soto Street in Boyle Heights, the other on Marengo Street in Lincoln Heights — have also been converted into Starbucks in recent years.